 This project is being coordinated by WESC Foundation with our academic partner (University of Lincoln), our game development partner (Mutant Labs Ltd.), and our web development partner (D2 Creative Ltd.).
 It is jointly funded by Comic Relief and the Paul Hamlyn Foundation as a Tech for Good award.

-This development project is due to be completed by 15th January 2018.
+This development project is due to be completed by the end of May.
 We will make further announcements about the launch of the game and website closer to this date.
 You may find more up-to-date information about the project through our Twitter handles @EyelanderGame and @wescfoundation.